veronicz/SoundBubble/README.md

 ###### Group Members: [Martin Palanca](https://github.com/martipal), [Sherry Zhang](https://github.com/veronicz), [Yancey Yang](https://github.com/Talos6)

 SoundBubble is a platform that leverages Spotify's public API to build logs of a user's recently played tracks and makes this data visible to other users.
-Users can create and join groups to refine which users' song logs appear on their feed, as well as rate songs using an 'thumbs up' and 'thumbs down' scale.
+Users can create and join groups to refine which users' song logs appear on their feed, as well as rate songs using a 'thumbs up' and 'thumbs down' scale, and post comments to a particular song that are then visible to all group members.

 ## Table of Contents